nbloomf/st-haskell/README.md

-# st-haskell
-Software Tools in Haskell
+# Software Tools in Haskell